 - Analgesic (relieves pain)

-Perhaps one of the most famous stories of CBD’s effectiveness in alleviating epilepsy symptoms is that of Charlotte Figi.
-Charlotte began suffering from epileptic seizures at just three months old.
+Perhaps one of the most famous stories of CBD oil and epilepsy is the case of Charlotte Figi.
+Charlotte began suffering from epileptic seizures at three months of age.
 By the age of six, she was suffering more than 300 seizures each week.

-After several years of doctors trying to determine the underlying cause of Charlotte’s condition, she finally was diagnosed with Dravet Syndrome.
-Dravet Syndrome is a form of drug-resistant and treatment-resistant epilepsy.Desperate to find an effective therapy or treatment for their daughter, Charlotte’s parents began researching intensely.
+After several years of doctors trying to determine the underlying cause of Charlotte’s condition, she finally was diagnosed with the Dravet syndrome.
+Desperate to find an effective therapy or treatment for their daughter, Charlotte’s parents began researching intensely.